playmaker432/WebScrap_VisionStudio/readme.txt

 3. When catpuring the screenshots, please make sure that the screenshots are clear and the text is not covered by other objects.
 Also, the addresses should be shown as a whole in the screenshot. (e.g. if the address is shown in two lines in the screenshot, the output data will have problems)

-## Pre-requisites

-- There is no strict hardware requirements for this application.
-- The application is developed and tested on Windows 10 Pro.

 ## HOW TO USE

-1. Before tunning the application, please make sure that the screenshots are prepared.
+1. Before tuning the application, please make sure that the screenshots are prepared.
 Please read the 'Preparation' section above.

 2. The application will check the files in the pre-defined locations.If this is the first time to run the application, or the predefined directories has not been created, the application will automatically add following directories in 'C:\Users\{username}\Pictures\' with some demo pictures for testing: